NajiRami/NajiRami/README.md

     Naji Al-Sindawi
   </a>
   <br>
-  💬 I’m open to collaborating on AI-based projects and research in Machine Learning & Computer Vision.
+  💬 I’m open to collaborating on AI-based projects and research in Machine Learning, Natural Language Processing and Computer Vision.
 </p>

 <hr>